ShawsonTang/mall-and-more/README.md

 #Vitual Box Configuration

-`vagrant init centos/7` Use vagrant to build and manage a virtual box in a single flow `vagrant up` to start the virtual box
+`vagrant init centos/7` Use vagrant to build and manage a virtual box in a single flow \n `vagrant up` to start the virtual box
 `vagrant ssh` to communicate local machine with the virtual box `ip addr` to check ip address